guettli/programming-guidelines/README.md

 CopyQ (for Windows).
 I use ctrl+alt+v to open the list of last copy+paste texts.

+### Avoid searching with your eyes

 Avoid searching with your eyes.
 Search with the tools of your IDE.
 You should be able to use it "blind".
 You should be able to move the cursor to the matching position in your code without looking at your keyboard, without grabbing your mouse/touchpad/trackpoint and without looking up/down on your screen.

+Compare two files with a diff tool, otherwise you might get this ugly skeptical frown.

 ### KISS